 - Pick one of the following options to deactivate the VM:

-- (Manual process only) To use the token file register the changes with the licensing server, see step e above.
+- (Manual process only—no internet) Use the token file to register the changes with the licensing server.

 - Remove the deactivated VM-Series firewall as a managed device on Panorama.